 Your main priority is to help someone build a family: If the main reason you are contemplating surrogacy is to help someone obtain their dream of becoming parents to a precious child, then your heart is in the right place.
 Although surrogates are compensated well, money should not be your main priority.

 If you recognize all of these signs and characteristics in yourself, being a surrogate may be perfect for you.
-Call California Surrogacy Center at (858) 509-3954 today to talk to professionals who can answer any questions you may have, or start the process right away by filling out the online application.
+Review the qualifications for and benefits of becoming a surrogate, or start the process right away by filling out the surrogate application.